wombleton/gitlaw-nz/acts/E/Electricity Act 1992.md

     *   (e) intentionally hinders or obstructs any authorised person in the exercise of any powers conferred by or under [section 83][133] or [123][184] or [147][213] or any regulations made under [section 169][305].

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who, being in possession of any limited certificate issued under [Part 9][120] or certificate of registration or licence issued under [Part 10][134], fails or refuses to surrender it to the Board or the Secretary within 10 working days of a written demand to do so by the Registrar or the Secretary.
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who, being in possession of any limited certificate issued under [Part 9][120] or certificate of registration or licence issued under [Part 10][134], fails or refuses to surrender it to the Board or the Secretary within 10 working days of a written demand to do so by the Registrar or the Secretary.

-    (3) An information must not be laid under subsection (1)(b) by any person other than the Registrar or a person authorised in writing in that behalf by the Board.
+    (3) A charging document must not be filed under subsection (1)(b) by any person other than the Registrar or a person authorised in writing in that behalf by the Board.

-    Section 163D: inserted, on 1 April 2010, by [section 22][538] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 163D: inserted, on 1 April 2010, by [section 22][540] of the Electricity Amendment Act 2006 (2006 No 70).

+    Section 163D(1): amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 163D(2): amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 163D(3): amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 164 Directors and officers of bodies corporate

 *   (1) If a body corporate is convicted of an offence against any provision of this Act or against any regulations made under [section 169][305], every director and every person concerned in the management of the body corporate is himself or herself guilty of the offence if it is proved that the act constituting the offence took place with that person's knowledge, authority, permission, or consent.

-    (2) Every person who is guilty of an offence pursuant to subsection (1) shall be liable on summary conviction to a fine not exceeding that imposed on the body corporate.
+    (2) Every person who is guilty of an offence pursuant to subsection (1) shall be liable on conviction to a fine not exceeding that imposed on the body corporate.

     Compare: 1970 No 143 s 53(3)

+    Section 164(2): amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

-##### 165 Time for laying information
+##### 165 Time for filing charging document

-*   Notwithstanding [section 14][540] of the Summary Proceedings Act 1957, an information for an offence against any provision of this Act or against any regulations made under [section 169][305] may be laid at any time within 5 years after the time when the matter of the information arose.
+*   Despite anything to the contrary in [section 25][541] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act (other than an offence under [section 163C][290]) or against any regulations made under [section 169][305] ends on the date that is 5 years after the date on which the offence was committed.

-    Compare: 1979 No 139 s 49

-    Section 165: amended, on 1 April 2010, by [section 23(1)][541] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 165: replaced, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Infringement offences

-*   Heading: inserted, on 1 April 2010, by [section 24][542] of the Electricity Amendment Act 2006 (2006 No 70).
+*   Heading: inserted, on 1 April 2010, by [section 24][543] of the Electricity Amendment Act 2006 (2006 No 70).

 ##### 165A Infringement offences

-*   (1) If a person is alleged to have committed an infringement offence, that person may either---
+*   (1) If a person is alleged to have committed an infringement offence, the person may either---

-    *   (a) be proceeded against summarily for the alleged offence under the [Summary Proceedings Act 1957][543]; or
+    *   (a) be proceeded against by filing a charging document under [section 14][544] of the Criminal Procedure Act 2011; or

     *   (b) be served with an infringement notice as provided in [section 165B][296].

-    (2) Despite [section 21][544] of the Summary Proceedings Act 1957, leave of a District Court Judge or Registrar to lay an information is not necessary where the Secretary, the Registrar, or the Board proceeds with an infringement offence summarily.
+    (2) Despite [section 21][545] of the Summary Proceedings Act 1957, leave of a District Court Judge or Registrar to file a charging document is not necessary if the Secretary, the Registrar, or the Board commences proceedings for an infringement offence by filing a charging document under the [Criminal Procedure Act 2011][546].

-    Section 165A: inserted, on 1 April 2010, by [section 24][542] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 165A: replaced, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 165B Infringement notices